lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 Object Level
 ============
-Lightly does not only work on full images but also on an object level.
+The Lightly Worker does not only work on full images but also on an object level.
 This workflow is especially useful for datasets containing small objects or multiple objects in each image and provides the following benefits over the full image
 workflow: